 According the brochure’s author: “…careful study of the horses themselves and historical data lead strongly to the conclusion [that] they are the descendants of Spanish horses brought to the East Coast of the United States in the sixteenth century.”

-Despite the ever-changing winds and waves of the Outer Banks, the Ocracoke ponies have established their home on our island for more than 435 years!
-Banker pony herds also live along North Carolina’s Shackleford Banks, which make up part of Cape Lookout National Seashore.
-Several of our ponies in the herd in Ocracoke are direct descendants of the Shackleford herd.
+Despite the ever-changing winds and waves of the Outer Banks, the Ocracoke ponies have established their home on our island for more than 400 years!
+Banker Pony herds also live along North Carolina’s Shackleford Banks, which make up part of Cape Lookout National Seashore.
+Several of your ponies Ocracoke Island herd are direct descendants of the Shackleford herd.

-The Ocracoke ponies are also related to the wild Spanish Mustangs that make their home in the Corolla and Corova areas of the northern Outer Banks.
-Our friends at the Corolla Wild Horse Fund, which works to protect and preserve the Spanish Mustangs through herd management, visitor education and a rescue farm/rehab facility for sick or injured wild horses, shared with us that the Ocracoke ponies share a common history with the Spanish Mustangs, which is still being investigated through DNA testing.
-The Ocracoke ponies differ from the Spanish Mustangs in that domestic stock was introduced into their gene pool in years past.
+The Ocracoke ponies are also related to the wild Spanish Mustangs that make their home in the Corolla and Carova areas of the northern Outer Banks.
+Our friends at Corolla Wild Horse Fund work diligently to protect and preserve the Spanish Mustangs through herd management, visitor education and a rescue farm/rehab facility for sick or injured wild horses.
+They told us the Ocracoke ponies share a common history with the Spanish Mustangs, which is currently being investigated through DNA testing.
+The Banker Ponies differ from the Spanish Mustangs in that domestic stock was introduced into their gene pool in years past.

-Ocracoke’s Coastal Guide estimates that ponies weigh anywhere from 800 to 1,000 pounds and are between four and five feet tall.
-Meg Puckett, the herd manager of the Corolla Wild Horse Fund, explained that Banker ponies possess incredible endurance and stamina and are able to self-regulate: if they begin to tire out while walking, they will slow down until their heart rate drops and then speed up again.
-Banker ponies are highly intelligent and very sturdy, capable of carrying heavy loads and full-sized people.
+Ocracoke’s Coastal Guide estimates that Banker Ponies weigh anywhere from 800 to 1,000 pounds and are between four and five feet tall.
+Meg Puckett, the herd manager of the Corolla Wild Horse Fund, explained that Banker Ponies possess incredible endurance and stamina and are able to self-regulate.
+If they begin to tire out while walking, they will slow down until their heart rate drops and then speed up again.
+Banker Ponies are highly intelligent and very sturdy, capable of carrying heavy loads and full-sized people.

-In the 1950s, Boy Scout Troop 290 took over the care and feeding of the ponies and became the first—and last—mounted Boy Scout troop in the United States.
-At that time, the free-roaming ponies became a point of contention for both Ocracoke residents and the National Park Service.
-The ponies would wander onto the island’s new highway or into unfenced yards and gardens to eat, and the National Park Service feared that the ponies’ continuous grazing would undermine their efforts to prevent erosion of the sand dunes that protected most of the island (the ponies would often chew on grasses that had been planted to help stabilize the dunes).
+In the 1950s, Boy Scout Troop 290 took over the care and feeding of the ponies and became the first — and last — mounted Boy Scout troop in the United States.
+At that time, the free-roaming ponies became a point of contention for both Ocracoke Island residents and the National Park Service.
+The ponies would wander onto the island’s new highway or into unfenced yards and gardens to eat, and the National Park Service feared the ponies’ continuous grazing would undermine their efforts to prevent erosion of the sand dunes that protected most of the island (the ponies would often chew on grasses that had been planted to help stabilize the dunes).
 It was decided that a portion of the island’s marshland should be dedicated exclusively to the ponies.

 Ocracoke residents started a campaign for the new pasture project and raised $1,300 dollars from people across the nation and around the world for fencing for the ponies.
 The National Park Service donated three acres of land and contributed fence posts to the project.
 The pens were completed in 1959 and the National Park Service took over care of the ponies in 1960.

 We were proud to be given the opportunity to care for these amazing ponies through our Adopt A Pony program which re-launched last year.
-For $35 a month, you can partner with us to provide care and feeding for a pony of your choice (you can view all 14 of our adoptable ponies here).
+For $45 a month, you can partner with us to provide care and feeding for a pony of your choice.
 In return, you will receive an official adoption certificate and a picture of your pony to keep!

-As a friendly reminder, if you visit the Ocracoke ponies or see the Corolla wild horses in the Outer Banks this summer, please refrain from feeding them.
-And while you can approach the Ocracoke ponies at their pen, make sure to admire the Corolla wild horses from afar!
+As a friendly reminder, if you visit the Banker Ponies or see the wild Spanish Mustangs in the Outer Banks this summer, please refrain from feeding them, as apples, carrots and other human foods are deadly to wild horses.
+And while you can approach the Banker Ponies at their pen, make sure to admire the wild Spanish Mustangs from afar!